 8. Pass through clause for subsidiary rights income

-9. Reversion of rights for failure to account
+9. Important!
+Termination for failure to account

 X. Revised Editions